 One of the most frequently asked questions by parents and youth…..
 Find all of the answers under the “Badges and Uniform” tab on this website.

 WHAT COSTS ARE INVOLVED?

 The costs involved with being an active member of the 1st Murrumbateman Scout Group are amongst the lowest in NSW and are certainly lower than groups within the ACT.
-Fees charged include a once only registration fee, an annual membership fee, and a contribution towards hall rental.
-Discounts are offered for multiple family members.
+Fees charged include a once-off registration fee, an annual membership fee, and a contribution towards hall rental.
+However, during the current COVID-19 situation fees are being reviewed; please contact the Group Leader for current fee information.
+Discounts are offered for multiple family members, and Active Kids Rebate can be used.
 Currently the Group does not levy a weekly contribution.
 There are additional costs associated with attending some excursions/activities and for camps.
 Details of membership fees are contained under the section “Membership Administration and Fees.”

 WHO ARE THE LEADERS AND WHAT DO THEY DO?

 Adult Leaders of the 1st Murrumbateman Scout Group are volunteers, both male and female, who enjoy working with youth to promote their physical, intellectual, emotional and spiritual development.
 All leaders must successfully complete a police check before they work with your children.
 Leaders come from many different backgrounds and as such bring a wide range of knowledge, interests, and experience.
 When possible leaders work together in groups of at least two.

 WHAT IS A SCOUT SECTION?